bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/README.md

 of network abstraction (or software-based network overlays) that can be run on top of the physical network, often providing new applications or enhanced security benefits.*

+---

-## Goals of the CIAB Mesh VPN Internetworking Overlay Project
+## Goals of the CIAB Mesh VPN Internet Overlay Project

 The ideal solution to satisfy the goals of this project will include the following
 ***Key Performance Indicator (KPI)*** success factors: